-- Best for competitive lifting: Nike Romaleos 4
+- Best for Olympic lifting: Nike Romaleos 4

 - Best for squats: Reebok Legacy Lifter II

-- Best style: Converse Chuck Taylor All Start High Tops
+- Best budget: Converse Chuck Taylor All Star High Tops

 - Best for wide feet: Rogue Fitness Do-Win Weightlifting Shoes

-- Best for narrow feet: Adidas Adipower Weightlifting II
+- Best for narrow feet: Adidas Adipower Weightlifting 3

 Between running shoes, cycling cleats, and hiking boots, you probably think you have all your athletic footwear needs covered.